FHPythonUtils/ColourSwatch/README.md

 <img src="readme-assets/icons/name.png" alt="Project Icon" width="750">

-Sadly due to a catastrophic data loss :collision: parts of this that were complete are now WIP.

 Use this module to read, and write to a number of colour palette file formats

 - [Compatibility](#compatibility)